 What is it?

-From 1 April 2008 everyone over state pension age and eligible disabled people are entitled to free off-peak local bus travel anywhere in England.
+Everyone over state pension age and eligible disabled people are entitled to free off-peak local bus travel anywhere in England.
 Local authorities can offer further benefits to their residents.

 Off-peak travel is when you travel any time between 9.30am and 11am Monday to Friday, and all day at weekends and on public holidays.
 Some local authorities also allow travel in the morning rush hour and in some areas passes can also be used on trams, trains or taxis.